jalotra/Neural_Network_From_Scratch/README.md

 After we've performed a round of forward and backward propagation we want to update our weights.
 Check  `void update_layer(layer *l, double rate, double momentum, double decay)` .

-Remember from class with momentum and decay our weight update rule is:
+Remember that with momentum and decay our weight update rule is:

     Δw_t = dL/dw_t - λw_t + mΔw_{t-1}
     w_{t+1} = w_t + ηΔw_t